 They are structural analogs of acetylcholine.

-8. What are two types of neuromuscular blocking agents and their mechanism of action?
+8. What are the two types of neuromuscular blocking agents and their mechanisms of action?

-Non-depolarizing agents: nicotinic receptor antagonists and depolarizing agents: nicotinic receptor agonist.
+Non-depolarizing agents: nicotinic receptor antagonists.
+Depolarizing agents: nicotinic receptor agonists.

 9. What are three indications for neuromuscular blocking agents?